Dice games are always a favorite in my classroom… as is anything that involves coloring. When I put the two together, it’s an instant hit!

 You can use dotted or numbered dice for this, but I find that regular, dotted dice work best for younger learners who still need the support of counting.

-It requires a few more steps, as after the dice are rolled, you must decide which number is larger, and then set up your subtraction equation with the dice.
+It requires a few more steps because after the dice are rolled, you must decide which number is larger, Then, set up the subtraction equation with the dice.

 No matter which version you decide to play with your kids, they are sure to have a blast rolling and coloring their apple trees!